 For over 30 years the Bridge Scholars Program has allowed entering students to participate in rigorous academic instruction in calculus and physics, and to develop the skills necessary for academic and personal success at Rensselaer.
 This program is invitation only through the Admissions Office.
 The six-week summer program is comprised of a two-week intensive on-campus program for participants to develop early academic and social success skills through academic mentoring, career development, access to academic support resources, and enrichment seminars that focus on excelling in the uniquely demanding Rensselaer environment.
 The two-week program is then followed by four weeks online in subject matter content.
 The summer culminates with students moving back to campus early to start their semester by participating in Navigating Rensselaer and Beyond overnight experiences and day trips.
-(Please note that, due to COVID19 campus protocols, adjustment may be made to in-person components of the program).

 Contact Information